ryanklee/ryanklee.github.io/_posts/2017-08-06-coding-bootcamp.md

 ### Slaying my entropy monsters

-Note the in image above the sums of hours devoted to each activity.
+Note in image above the sums of hours devoted to each activity.
 These let me quantify how much of my time is being devoted to what activity.

 For the moment, the big variable I'm attempting to get under control is the **deep work** time block, which is time reserved exclusively for attending to deliberative practice and study devoted my active goal in life.